Sustainability-related disclosures

 • % contributing to the SDGs

-• Aggregated SDG-based net impact (based on data modeled by the Upright project, read more below)
+• Aggregated SDG-based net impact (based on data modeled by the Upright project)

 • % Taxonomy-aligned

-• % impact-generating (as defined by Norselab’s proprietary impact framework)
+• % impact-generating investments (as defined by Norselab’s proprietary impact framework)

-• % impact-aligned (as defined by Norselab’s proprietary impact framework)
+• % impact-aligned investments (as defined by Norselab’s proprietary impact framework)

 All indicators are weighted based on the physical holdings of the fund (cash excluded).

-The indicators are monitored using third-party data, as well as company publications and events.
+The indicators are regularly monitored using third-party data, as well as through our own continuous assessments.
+These are based on company publications, events and engagement with the company’s management.
+We report to investors on some of these indicators on a monthly basis.
 We continuously seek to enhance our monitoring process.

 Methodologies

-To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s impacts, as well as risks.
+To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s current and potential positive and negative impacts.
 This means using multiple lenses in our assessments of companies.
-To date, our approach consists of the following lenses, including the SDGs:
+To date, our approach consists of the following lenses:

 • Net impact quantification: We quantify both positive and negative impacts of companies’ products and services to provide a net impact score.

-• EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, and perform assessments for potential eligibility and alignment with the EU Taxonomy.
+• EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, assess compliance on good governance principles, and perform assessments for potential eligibility and alignment with the EU Taxonomy.

 • Operational risk assessments: We seek to uncover operational risks and strengths, to ensure that companies operate responsibly and sustainably.
 This includes mapping potential gaps to fill.